jjmr007/CIPs/CIPS/cip-2.md

 However, funds cannot be withdrawn from these accounts, but only to a single smart contract, the address of which will be provided by the merchant when requesting the account.

-This contract must be previously deployed on the blockchain for the Circle team to accept the creation of the funnelled account, and the code of it must be checked at least in etherscan, in addition to providing some type of audit (in which the Circle team can assist customer).
+This contract must be previously deployed on the blockchain for the Circle team to accept the creation of the Funnelled Account, and the code of it must be checked at least in etherscan, in addition to providing some type of audit (in which the Circle team can assist customer).

 This will allow tokenize the shares of any business, no matter how small it is, since the income from a commercial activity will be publicly viewed and auditable, without the possibility of deceiving shareholders.